dietergeerts/fabricator/README.md

 Specify the package.json file that needs to be used.
 It will be added to the Fabricator data.
 The name and version are used in the title of the default layout, which is displayed in your browser tabs.

-### BuildConfig file
+### ToolkitConfig file

-The buildConfig file is used to add extra data and to fill in placeholders in sass files.
+The toolkitConfig file is used to add extra data and to fill in placeholders in sass files.

 ## Credits